HttpAnimation/JCL/README.md

 JCL is perfect for automating tasks thanks to its simplicity and readability.

 - **Creating JCL**: Easily generate JCL files to represent configuration settings, data structures, or any other kind of information.
+Save these files with a `.jcl` extension.

 - **Parsing JCL**: Extract data from JCL files effortlessly in your automation scripts or applications.